gubanna11/hhSalon/README.md

-hhSalon is a salon management system for choosing services, scheduling appointments, paying and having a conversation with workers.
+hhSalon is a salon management system for choosing services, scheduling appointments, paying and communicating with workers.

 ## Main functionalities